cavtools/cav/README.md

 locations on the output object.
 See [`pack.ts`](./pack.ts) for more info; look at the `packBody` and `unpackBody` functions to see where Files and Blobs come into play.

+## Status

+Pre-alpha.
+Documentation and tests are in the works.

+## Dedication

+Cav is dedicated to the bar it was named after.